emilps/fjelltg/src/pages/solutions/2019-12-17-protein-recycling.md

       This cooker system has proven to reduce stick water, suspended solids content, give better process control and increase the oil yield from marine and animal raw material.
+    description2: "## Legacy\n\nIn the year 2000 Fjell Technology Group AS decided to develop a robust and energy efficient rotor desgin specially designed for modern manufacturing methods like robotic welding.
+We had a competent staff with senior personnel having experience from design, manufacturing and installation of about 2000 Stord dryers since the introduction of the technology, wich took place in the late 50ies. \n\n\L\LWe added some young innovative engineers skilled in state of the art engineering design and analysis techniques.
+The result was the Fjell Turbo Disc Dryer with a unique patented disc design, based on efficient manufacturing techniques."
+    headerimage: /img/koker.jpg
     infobox1: >-
       ## Advantages